 Named 'blue cheese', but actually a slice of white chocolate cheese cake made of cream cheese from Hokkaido with a pistachio twist.
 It is creamy but suprisingly light.

 Besides the colorful mosaic of ever-famous ratatouille, we had another mosaic made of sweet potato.
 In the front, the football-shaped mosaic was made of five kinds of sweet potato with black sesame, it is smooth and sweet.
 The cirpsy deep-fried sweet potato with sweet potato ice-cream was also very delicous.
 I love sweet potato and i love this sweet ending.

 Matcha cookies in a Xmas tree shape, 'chorizo' is acutally a mixed nut chocolate, cottom candy, green rocks are jelly candy, and mushroom meringue...

-Although Akiko is the only server who take cares of all the guests, she did everything perfectly.
+Although Akiko is the only server who take cares of all the guests, her hospitality was nothing but perfection.
 Introduced each dish in details, where are the ingredients sourced from, how did the producer take care of them, and how the chef prepare them.
-She also dicuss with us about some random things, smiled, laughed.
-We didn’t talked much with Takazawa-san due to the language barrier, Akiko-san told us he is a very shy person.
-But it is not hard to see his enthusiasm in cooking if you have a chance to vsisit Takazawa.
+We didn't talked much with Takazawa-san due to the language barrier, Akiko-san told us he is a very shy person.
+But it is not hard to see his enthusiasm in cooking if you have a chance to visit Takazawa.